These museums in Singapore feature rare masterpieces, historical artefacts, thought-provoking paintings and cultural relics.

 6. Trick Eye Museum

 We’re not pulling the wool over your eye; this museum is dedicated to playing tricks on your mind.
-The world-renowned, four-dimensional attraction has six themed zones that’ll help you create unique photographs to amplify your Instagram feed.
-Become a part of the artworks as you explore and interact with the installations.
+The world-renowned, four-dimensional attraction has four themed zones with quirky backgrounds.
+Create unique photographs to amplify your Instagram feed.
+You’ll even become a part of the artworks as you explore and interact with the installations.

 7. Asian Civilisations Museum

 You’ll want to put aside a whole afternoon for this sprawling museum.
-It presents over five thousand years of recorded history through a diverse collection of Asian artefacts, including detailed sculptures of Buddha and Gandhara culture.
-Oh, and the museum is located along the Singapore River, so you can grab a beer at one of the chill bars after you’re done.
+It presents over five thousand years of recorded history through a diverse collection of Asian artefacts.
+We’re talking detailed sculptures of Buddha, Gandhara culture, and items sold during the maritime trade.
+Oh, and the museum is located along the Singapore River.
+So you can grab a beer at one of the chill bars after you’re done.

 Asian Civilisations Museum, 1 Empress Place, Singapore 179555